Luigi Tosti: Life

 He was sad to see convents threatened by a law of expropriation passed by the Parliament of the new Italian Kingdom and appealed to distinguished friends, such as the British statesman, William Gladstone, to obtain some exemption for Monte Cassino, which he likewise procured later for the Abbey of Grottaferrata, the Sacro Speco of Subiaco, etc. Pained by these events, Tosti refused a chair in the University of Pisa, but later became assistant archivist of the Vatican, under Leo XIII.
 This pope's allocution in May, 1887, inviting the Italian Government to make peace, presided over by the former revolutionary, Francesco Crispi, rekindled Tosti's patriotism.

 Deputed by the pope to negotiate the restoration of St. Paul's to the Benedictines, Tosti hoped to effect an official reconciliation of the Vatican and the Quirinale.
 Crispi's impatience, mutual opposition, and the distrusts of French diplomats, thwarted his efforts, and he had to retract publicly his brochure La conciliazione.
 He withdrew to Monte Cassino and undertook his Della vita di S. Benedetto (Of the Life of St Benedict).
 Moved by the pope's appeal to the English in 1896, he renewed his efforts with Gladstone, in favour of a reunion of the Churches.

-Partial Anthology of Works

-History of Pope Boniface VIII and His Times: With Notes and Documentary, translation by Eugene Joseph Donnelly, Christian Press Association Publishing Company, New York, 1911.

-Storia Della Badia Di Monte-Cassino, Volume 1, By Luigi Tosti, Volume 1, Stabilimento Poligrafico, Naples, 1843.

-La contessa Matilde e i romani pontefici by Luigi Tosti.
-Editor L. Pasqualucci, Rome, 1887.